Philip Goodhart: Biography

 Goodhart was a junior Northern Ireland minister (1979–1981) and a junior defence minister (1981).
 He was also a member of the Founding Council of the Rothermere American Institute at the University of Oxford.

-In 1950, Goodhart married Valerie Forbes Winant, niece of John Gilbert Winant.
+In 1950, Goodhart married Valerie Forbes Winant (died 2014), a niece of John Gilbert Winant.
 They had seven children: Arthur, Sarah, David, Rachel, Harriet, Rebecca and Daniel.
 The couple lived in Whitebarn, Youlbury Woods, Oxford.
 Goodhart died in 2015, aged 89.
 His son David is the director of the Demos thinktank and writes for Prospect magazine.